ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 considered _ready_ from the client's perspective when the server has confirmed that it is willing to accept the session with the provided origin and URI.
-WebTransport protocols MAY allow clients to send data before the session is ready; however, they MUST NOT use mechanisms that are unsafe against replay attacks without an explicit indication from the client.
+WebTransport protocols MAY allow clients to send data before the session is ready; however, they MUST use mechanisms that are safe against replay attacks.

 ## Application Protocol Negotiation